Inhomogeneous nonlinear Schr\"odinger equations with competing singular nonlinearities: Abstract

 \section{Abstract}

-We study nonlinear elliptic equations arising as stationary states of inhomogeneous nonlinear Schrödinger equations with competing singular nonlinearities.
-Working in a weighted Sobolev space that combines the homogeneous Sobolev space with a weighted Lebesgue term, we establish continuous and compact embeddings of Caffarelli--Kohn--Nirenberg type.
-These embeddings, together with a model that displays a natural scaling, allow us to apply the abstract critical point framework of Mercuri and Perera (2025), yielding a sequence of nonlinear eigenvalues for the associated problem.
-This scaling property leads to a classification of weighted power-type nonlinearities into subscaled, scaled, and superscaled regimes.
-Within this variational setting, we obtain broad existence and multiplicity results for equations driven by sums of weighted power nonlinearities, covering superscaled, scaled, and subscaled interactions, both in the subcritical and critical cases.
-We also provide a nonexistence result as a consequence of a Pohozaev-type identity.
-Finally, in the radial setting we employ improved radial CKN inequalities to enlarge the admissible embedding ranges.
-This yields strengthened radial versions of all our main results, including two-dimensional configurations with more singular weights, where no compact embeddings are available in the nonradial case.
+We study nonlinear elliptic equations that arise as stationary states of inhomogeneous nonlinear Schrödinger equations with competing singular nonlinearities.
+The model involves the Laplacian combined with weighted power-type terms and naturally leads to a variational formulation in a weighted Sobolev space obtained from the intersection of the homogeneous Sobolev space with a weighted Lebesgue space.
+Using sharp weighted Sobolev and Caffarelli--Kohn--Nirenberg type inequalities, we establish continuous and compact embeddings of this space into suitable weighted Lebesgue spaces.
+These embedding results, together with a natural scaling structure of the model, allow us to apply the abstract critical point framework of Mercuri and Perera (2026), yielding a sequence of nonlinear eigenvalues for the associated problem via a min--max scheme based on the Fadell--Rabinowitz cohomological index.
+Within this framework we obtain a broad collection of existence and multiplicity results for equations driven by sums of weighted power nonlinearities, covering interactions in both subcritical and critical cases.
+We also establish a nonexistence result derived from a Pohozaev-type identity.
+Finally, we analyze the radial setting, where improved radial Caffarelli--Kohn--Nirenberg inequalities allow us to enlarge some of the admissible embedding ranges.
+This leads to strengthened radial versions of our main results.

 \textbf{Keywords:} inhomogeneous nonlinear Schrödinger equations; singular weighted elliptic problems; nonlinear eigenvalues; variational methods.

 \textbf{MSC 2020:} \textit{Primary:} 35J60, 35J20; \textit{Secondary:} 35Q55, 35B33, 35P30, 58E05.